-- For the crust, use a food processor to combine the almond flour, coconut flour, butter and water.
+- For the crust, use a food processor to combine the almond flour and butter.

-- Using your fingers, press the crust dough on the bottom of a greased 9-inch pie can.
+- Using your fingers, press the crust dough on the bottom of a greased 9-inch springform pan.
 Freeze until ready to use or bake at 350F for about 10 minutes.

 - For the pie filling, hydrate the gelatin in warm water, stir and set aside.

-- In a stand mixer, combine the avocado, cream cheese, peppermint extract, stevia, gelatin and salt.
+- In a bowl, combine the avocado, cream cheese, peppermint extract, erythritol, gelatin and salt using a hand mixer.

 - In a separate bowl, whisk the heavy cream until soft peaks form and fold into the cream cheese-avocado mixture.